Skip to main content

 As we can see from the example above, we have defined on the path the wildcards for cluster and product.
 Also we can see the definition of params property, which is needed for internal app navigation and where we define the cluster value as _ , which in terms of the app context this means that we are using a "blank cluster" which translates that the app doesn't need to care about the cluster context for the Fleet product to run.
 Also we are defining product value as fleet, which in turn tells the app what is the correct product to load.

 With this pattern of wildcards and params in mind, then how does the route structure should look like for a top-level Extension product?
-In short, it needs to follow this pattern:
+In short, we recommend following this pattern:

 const YOUR_EXT_PRODUCT_NAME = 'myExtension';